-Healthcare assistants (HCAs) work within hospital or community settings under the guidance of a qualified healthcare professional.
-The role can be varied depending upon the area in which the person is employed.
+Healthcare assistants (HCAs) work in hospital or community settings under the guidance of a qualified healthcare professional.
+The role can be varied depending upon the healthcare setting.

-Working alongside nurses, they may sometimes be known as nursing auxiliaries or auxiliary nurses.
-Healthcare assistants also work alongside qualified midwives in maternity services.
+Most commonly, HCAs work alongside nurses and are sometimes known as nursing auxiliaries or auxiliary nurses.
+HCAs also work alongside qualified midwives in maternity services.

 The types of duties include the following:

-Nursing healthcare assistants usually work a 37.5 hour week on a shift or rota system, typically including nights and weekends.
+Nursing HCAs usually work a 37.5 hour week on a shift or rota system, typically including nights and weekends.
 Part-time and flexible working is often available.

 Healthcare assistants, working in healthcare science, work normal office hours or shifts, including evenings and weekends, depending on their particular role and specialism.
 Part-time and flexible working is often available.